yonatanmk/filcklist/README.md

 * remove unnecessary FactoryGirl and test
 * fix phone view
 * refactor movieboxes to use different containers, relocate logic to containers
+* react-notify-toast when navigating to page without persisted user or movie

 # ADD NAVBAR TO EDIT ACCOUNT PAGE